 3 Japanese Dishes You Might Not Have Tried Yet

-You’ve had sushi and ramen, but have you tried okonomiyaki, chawanmushi or Japanese soufflé pancakes?
+You’ve had sushi and ramen, but have you tried okonomiyaki, takoyaki or Japanese soufflé pancakes?
 Japanese cuisine is now a ubiquitous part of America’s culinary landscape, yet it goes far beyond raw fish and noodle soups.
 If you are ready to dive deeper into the lesser-known foods of Japan, try one of these unique Japanese specialties at Lettuce Entertain You restaurants.
-They’ll have you saying, Umai (delicious), in no time!
+They’ll have you saying, umai (delicious), in no time!

 Japanese Soufflé Pancakes